Summer construction detours

 Standing on buses

 We recognize that standing on a bus is not ideal.
-However, due to the surging popularity of transit services, it is likely that customers travelling during rush hour may have to occasionally stand.
+However, due to the surging popularity of transit services, it is likely that customers traveling during rush hour may have to occasionally stand.
 While university is in session, standing will be more common.
-The County is continuing to pursue more seating options and appreciates our customers' patience.

 All items found on Transit vehicles or properties are turned into the Lost and Found within 48 hours and are kept for 30 days before disposal.

-Hats, gloves, mitts, scarves and toques are placed in the Transit Centre lobby.
-All other items including phones and keys are kept in a secure location.
+Hats, gloves, mitts, scarves and toques are placed in the Bethel Transit Terminal lobby.
+All other items, including phones and keys, are kept in a secure location.
 Please call 780-464 RIDE (7433) to claim these items.

-Lost and Found is located at the Strathcona Transit Centre at 970 Ordze Road, Sherwood Park, AB.
+Lost and Found is located at the Bethel Transit Terminal, 650 Bethel Drive, Sherwood Park, AB.